10 Tips For Selling To Buyers

 Selling to Buyers

 Getting a buyer for your home in tough economic times can be challenging.
-Although you may get many offers, potential buyers may not qualify for a home loan.
+Consider what prospective buyer’s impressions will be of unrepaired defects!
+They will wonder what the cost of repairs will be.
+First impressions do matter!
+Although you may get many visitors, potential buyers may not make an offer to purchase.

 In this kind of marketing, it is critical that you make the home as attractive as possible to the buyer.
 A home that needs a lot of repairs is not an attractive proposition to most buyers.